TottalyAkmed/discord-drover/README.md

 - Supports HTTP proxies with authentication (login and password).
 - No drivers or system-level modifications are required.
 - Works locally at the process level, offering an alternative to global VPN solutions.
+- Supports Discord Canary and PTB versions in addition to the main version.